Out and About

 Bush Kinder

-The 3yo kindergarten children participate in Bush Kinder in the beautiful Curlew Reserve that surrounds Seawinds ELC.
+The 3yo Jellyfish kindergarten children and the 3-5 year old Sea Stars daycare children participate in Bush Kinder in the beautiful Curlew Reserve that surrounds Seawinds ELC.
 Spending time in nature has been shown to support mental and physical health in children and adults and provides a multitude of opportunities for learning with and from the natural world.
 Children explore plants, animals, rocks, hills and weather, absorbing information and experiences through active play and spontaneous discussions.
 These regular Bush Kinder visits allow children to observe how the land changes throughout the seasons and are encouraged to make the connection between what they see and feel to the six Boonwurrung seasons of Bullarto nye-wiiny, Weegabil, Gareeal, Manemeet, Beerreen and Pareip as they change.

 Beach Kinder